Best Hot Cajun Boudin Dip Recipe

 • .5 teaspoon salt

-• 2 slices bacon, cooked crisp and crumbled
+• 3 slices of bacon, cooked crisp and chopped or crumbled

 • 2 green onions, sliced